6DammK9/nai-anime-pure-negative-prompt/ch98/readme.md

-# ch98: Backuping contents from discord #
+# ch98: Uncatrgorized / backup contents from discord #

 I did it in hurry.
 Only broken Chinese / English which is almost gibberish to oridinary people.